gfzabarino/RCRScheduledTask/README.md

 A simple facility for running scheduled, repeating tasks within an iOS app using cron-like strings for minutes.

+Note that scheduled tasks only execute while your app is running in the foreground.

 ## What it Depends on

 `RCRScheduledTask` depends on Xcode 6 and higher and has been tested with iOS 7 and iOS 8.